-- Fisheries (Seabird Mitigation Measures Bottom Longlines) Circular (No 2) 2021 (the (Notice No MPI 1375) Bottom Longline Seabird Mitigation Regs 2021 - Regulations pertaining to processing of sharks - Maritime Safety, Navigation and Pollution regulations and requirements - Wildlife Protection Act 1953 and Animal Welfare Act 1999 - All and any relevant laws and regulations pertaining to fisheries activities in New Zealand waters.
+- Fisheries (Seabird Mitigation Measures Bottom Longlines) Circular 2025 (Notice No. MPI 1915) Bottom Longline Seabird Mitigation Regs 2025 - Regulations about the processing of sharks - Maritime Safety, Navigation and Pollution regulations and requirements - Wildlife Protection Act 1953 and Animal Welfare Act 1999 - All and any relevant laws and regulations about fisheries activities in New Zealand waters.